dranzerAvi/restapiavi/README.md

 # restapiavi
-Basic CRUD for mongoldb, ready to use in flutter
+Basic CRUD for mongodb, ready to use in flutter